Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Summary Conclusions

 The individual analysis of the galaxies in our sample through various diagnostics revealed complex kinematic fields with unique structures in each galaxy.
-Finding common features among them allowed us to classify the galaxies in our sample into five kinematic categories based on the presence and characteristics of extended shock signatures identified through their diagnostic maps.
-These categories include: (i) Coherent Shocks, where galaxies exhibit coherent continuous kinematic structures, with high deprojected velocity magnitudes, extending across large distances that are indicative of extended shocks; (ii) Broken Shocks, characterised by discontinuous structures with large amplitudes, following a similar pattern to that of the dust lanes that indicate shock compression; (iii) AGN Dominated, in which outflows from the AGN dominate the innermost regions of galaxies, preventing tracing the shock structures to the nucleus; (iv) Other Perturbations, where galaxies lack extended shock signatures and their kinematics are dominated by other perturbations, such as local star formation or AGN activities; (v) Unperturbed, where galaxies have relatively unperturbed kinematic maps with no evidence of shock activity.
+Finding common features among them allowed us to classify the galaxies in our sample into four kinematic categories based on the presence and characteristics of extended shock signatures identified through their diagnostic maps.
+These categories include: (i) \textit{extended shocks}, where galaxies exhibit large-scale kinematic structures with high deprojected velocity magnitudes that are indicative of extended shocks.; (ii) \textit{extended shocks and outflow}, in which outflows from the AGN dominate the innermost regions of galaxies, preventing tracing the shock structures to the nucleus; (iii) \textit{other perturbations}, where the velocity field is clearly perturbed but it lacks extended shock signatures -- kinematics are likely dominated by other perturbations, such as local star formation or AGN activities; (iv) \textit{unperturbed}, where galaxies have relatively unperturbed kinematic maps with no evidence of shock activity.

-The statistical analysis across the sample reveals the following. \begin{enumerate}[label=\roman*., align=left, leftmargin=*] \item 11 out of 21 galaxies in our sample ($\sim$52\%) exhibit extended shock signatures within their inner kiloparsec.
-In 8 of these galaxies, the shock features can be traced down to the innermost 1--2 arcseconds (corresponding to $\sim$100\,pc, depending on distance), which is effectively MUSE resolution limit for finding extended structures, as they must stretch over several resolution limits in order to be identified.
+The statistical analysis across the sample reveals the following. \begin{enumerate}[label=\roman*., align=left, leftmargin=*] \item 12 out of 21 galaxies in our sample ($\sim$57\%) exhibit extended shock signatures within their inner kiloparsec.
+In 9 of these galaxies, the shock features can be traced down to the innermost 1--2 arcseconds (corresponding to $\sim$100\,pc, depending on distance), which is effectively MUSE resolution limit for finding extended structures, as they must stretch over the lengths of several times the spatial resolution in order to be identified.
 In the remaining three cases, extended shocks cannot be traced further in than $\sim$200--300\,pc.
 These findings suggest that shocks may represent a dominant mechanism driving gas inflow toward the nucleus.
-The $\sim$52\% fraction likely represents a lower limit, as galaxies classified as “AGN-dominated” ($\sim$15\% of the sample) may also host bar-driven shocks extending into the nucleus, but their signatures are obscured by AGN outflows.
+The $\sim$57\% fraction likely represents a lower limit, as galaxies classified under \textit{extended shocks and outflow} ($\sim$14\% of the sample) may also host bar-driven shocks extending into the nucleus, but their signatures are obscured by AGN outflows.